High-Dimensional Causal Discovery Under non-Gaussianity: Graph estimation procedure

 \subsection{High-dimensional consistency}

-We now consider a sequence of graphs, observations, and distributions indexed by the number of variables, $p$: $G^{(p)}$, $Y^{(p)}$, $P^{(p)}_Y$, and $P^{(p)}$.
-For notational brevity, we do not explicitly include the index $p$ in the notation.
+We now consider a sequence of graphs, observations, and distributions indexed by the number of variables $p$.
+For notational brevity, we do not explicitly include the index $p$ in the notation, and keep simply writing $G$, $Y$, $P_Y$ and $P$ for these sequences.
 The following corollary states conditions sufficient for the conditions of Theorem~\ref{ch3:thm:deterministicCorrect} to hold with probability tending to 1.
-We now make explicit assumptions on $P_Y$ and let $m^\star_{V, a}$ denote the population moments of $P_Y$.
-Again, we allow for misspecification, but require control of the $L^\infty$ distance between population moments of $P_Y$ and some $P \in \mathcal{P}_{F_K}(G)$.
+We first make explicit assumptions on $P_Y$, with $m^\star_{V, \alpha}$ denoting the population moments of $P_Y$.
+Again, we allow for misspecification, but require control of the $L_\infty$ distance between population moments of $P_Y$ and some $P \in \mathcal{P}_{F_K}(G)$.

-\begin{condition} $P_Y$ is a log-concave distribution. \end{condition} \begin{condition} All population moments of $P_Y$ up to degree $2K$, $m^\star_{V, \alpha}$ for $|\alpha| \leq 2K$, are bounded by $M - \xi > \max(1, \lMin / J)$. \end{condition} \begin{condition} Each population moment of $Y$ up to degree $2K$, $m^\star_{V, \alpha}$ for $|\alpha| \leq 2K$, is within $\xi$ of the corresponding population moment of $P$. \end{condition} When $\bm{Y}$ is actually generated from a recursive linear structural equation model, Condition~\ref{con:misspecification} trivially holds with $\xi = 0$ and log-concave errors imply that $Y$ is log-concave.
+\begin{condition} $P_Y$ is a log-concave distribution. \end{condition} \begin{condition} All population moments of $P_Y$ up to degree $2K$, $m^\star_{V, \alpha}$ for $\sum_{v}\alpha_v \leq 2K$, are bounded by $M - \xi > \max(1, \lMin / J)$. \end{condition} \begin{condition} Each population moment of $Y$ up to degree $K$, $m^\star_{V, \alpha}$ for $\sum_{v}\alpha_v \leq K$, is within $\xi$ of the corresponding population moment of $P$. \end{condition} When $Y$ is actually generated from a recursive linear structural equation model, Condition~\ref{con:misspecification} trivially holds with $\xi = 0$ and log-concave errors imply that $Y$ is log-concave.

 \begin{corollary} For a sequence of distributions $P$ and data $Y$ assume Conditions~\ref{con:existence}, \ref{con:min_eigen}, \ref{con:log_concave}, \ref{con:bounded_variance}, and \ref{con:misspecification} hold.
 For pruning parameter $g = \gamma / 2$, Algorithm \ref{alg:topOrder} will return the graph $\hat G = G$ with probability tending to $1$ if